casey/just/README.md

 ## Quick Start

 See [the installation section](#Installation) for how to install `just` on your computer.
-Try running `just --version` to make sure that it’s installed correctly.
+Try running `just --version` to make sure that it's installed correctly.

 For an overview of the syntax, check out [this cheatsheet](https://cheatography.com/linux-china/cheat-sheets/justfile/).